EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_2_Practice_Questions.md

 ## Question 9
 **Q:** The identifier of a TCP socket is a tuple of source IP address and port.
 True or False?

-**A:** **True.** TCP sockets are identified by a four-tuple: source IP, source port, destination IP, and destination port.
+**A:** **False.** TCP sockets are identified by a four-tuple: source IP address, source port, destination IP address, and destination port.

-**Explanation:** This four-tuple provides a unique identifier for each connection, allowing multiple simultaneous connections to the same destination.
+**Explanation:** This four-tuple uniquely identifies each TCP connection, enabling the system to distinguish between multiple connections between the same pair of hosts, as they may involve different ports.
+This is especially important in TCP since it is connection-oriented and supports multiple simultaneous connections.

 ---